-Artist(s): Original: B.C Johnson | Restoration: Rob Matejka and Anthony DeLacruz with youth from nearby Flemingdon Neighbourhood, 2013
+Artist(s): Original: B.C Johnson | Restoration: Rob Matejka and Anthony DeLacruz with youth from nearby Flemingdon Neighbourhood

-With funding provided by the City of Toronto Parks, Forestry and Recreation Dept, who recognized the power of such an icon and the beautification of city trails, Mural Routes took on the rainbow re-vamp as well as a mural project to paint the inside of the tunnel.The project took place in Spring 2013, involving local youth from nearby Flemingdon Neighbourhood Services.
+With funding provided by the City of Toronto Parks, Forestry and Recreation Department, who recognized the power of such an icon and the beautification of city trails, Mural Routes took on the rainbow revamp as well as a mural project to paint the inside and North end of the tunnel, where an additional rainbow was added.The project took place in Summer of 2013, involving local youth from nearby Flemingdon Neighbourhood Services.

 Participants in Mural Routes’ Step x Step: Introduction to Mural Arts and Leadership Training in Mural Making programs were part of the design and painting process for the inside of the tunnel.
 Designer and artist Rob Matejka, 2 lead artists, 5 local Youth from Flemingdon Neighbourhood Services, and many wonderful volunteers worked to create a Rainbow-themed mural inside the 65+ft tunnel, replacing the darkness filled with graffiti and vandalism..
 The new artwork can be described as a brightly coloured nature and cityscape that depicts couples, families, dog walkers and joggers in changing seasons.
 It is meant to be a “new, magical passageway” for those who use the East Don Trail.

 Mural Routes has since then taken responsibility for keeping the Rainbow Tunnel in good condition with the support from the City of Toronto.
 Although tagging has not stopped, the community has come together to not only inform Mural Routes of the graffiti and vandalism, but also support its restoration via donations.

 You can contribute to the Rainbow Tunnel’s ongoing maintenance here.

 Watch a video about the Rainbow Tunnel here.